JackHopkins/STAR-Platform/README.md

 # About
 Star is a web first, multi-agent framework built on the JVM implemented using the [Play framework](playframework.com), with [Golem](http://www.cs.rhbnc.ac.uk/home/kostas/pubs/debs09.pdf) as its agent runtime.
 Star allows agents to communicate [RESTfully](https://en.wikipedia.org/wiki/Representational_state_transfer) with external web services, other agents and even users.

+#How is STAR different?
+In Star, an agent is analogous to a Microservice in distributed computing.
+It can respond to external requests over HTTP, and also to internal messages from other agents.
+Each agent can have one or more resources which can also be served to outside entities, including full HTML pages and Javascripts.
+This means that as a developer, you can build fully functional webapps sitting atop an agent as a backend.

 # Taxonomy
 The Star project is composed of 4 sub-projects.
 ##### Star Platform